Nice3point/RevitTemplates/samples/Readme.md

 | Revit AddIn | AddIn type<br/>User interface | Application<br/>Modal |

 - **[Single-project WPF Application (Modeless)](https://github.com/Nice3point/RevitTemplates/tree/develop/samples/SingleProjectWpfModelessApplication)** -
-  an add-in with a user interface that does not block Revit.
+  an add-in with a user interface that does not block Revit execution.
   Suitable for developers who want to implement a modeless window.
   Contains all necessary dependencies, examples of using **IExternalEventHandler** (calling Revit API from another thread) and asynchronous calls.
   It implements the MVVM pattern.